 Before You Freeze Them

 Note that sustainably harvested ramps will not have any of the stringy roots at the base of the white, scallion-like bulb.
-But if you dug up some of your abundant backyard patch with the string base roots attached, slice them off before proceeding with the recipe.
+But if you dug up some of your abundant backyard patches with the string base roots attached, slice them off before proceeding with the recipe.

 The narrow, white bulb and purple-red stems need only to be coarsely chopped before they are frozen.

 The green leaves, however, should be blanched before they are frozen.
 This blanching step helps the leaves keep an attractive bright green color rather than turning brown when they are frozen and then thawed.

 To blanch ramps leaves, bring a large pot of water to a boil.
 Add the green leaves and stir them down into the boiling water.
 After just 15 seconds, drain the leaves and immediately run them under cold water or plunge them into a bowl of ice water.
 Drain again and squeeze out as much water as possible.
 Coarsely chop the blanched leaves.

 You can freeze the underground bulbs and the stems separately from the green leaves, or together.
 Either way, we recommend first laying them out in a more or less single layer on a baking sheet.
 Freeze them this way, uncovered, for 1 to 2 hours before transferring them to freezer containers or bags (our first choice is non-plastic freezer containers).

 What this initial single-layer freeze does is keep the pieces of chopped ramps separate from each other once they are in the container they will be stored in.
 This means that when you want to use some ramps, instead of being faced with one big frozen block of them, you can take out just as much as you want.